choderalab/bayesian-free-energies/harmonic_oscillator/README.md

 * `OnlineBayesianFreeEnergies.ipynb`   Notebook that uses the functions contained in the above to provide an example of the Bayesian method

 ## Preliminary work
-* `Example_OpemmHarmonicOscillator.ipynb`   Example of how to sample states and estimate free energies
+* `Example_FittingFreeEnergies.ipynb`   Example of how to sample states and estimate free energies
 * `Example_OpemmHarmonicOscillator.ipynb`   Notebook to easily explore sampling a harmonic oscillator with OpenMM
 * `Emcee_test.ipynb` Initial exploration of MCMC with Emcee